japila-books/apache-spark-internals/docs/rdd/Aggregator.md

 = [[Aggregator]] Aggregator

-*Aggregator* is a set of <<aggregation-functions, aggregation functions>> used to aggregate data using xref:rdd:PairRDDFunctions.adoc#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation.
+*Aggregator* is a set of <<aggregation-functions, aggregation functions>> used to aggregate data using rdd:PairRDDFunctions.md#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation.

 `Aggregator[K, V, C]` is a parameterized type of `K` keys, `V` values, and `C` combiner (partial) values.